dnvgl/qats/README.md

 Once a new release is published, [GitHub Actions](https://docs.github.com/en/actions) takes care of the packaging, unit testing and deployment to [PyPi](https://pypi.org/project/qats/).

+The workflows for continuous integration and deployment are found in [.github/workflows](.github/workflows/).

 ## Authors

 * **Per Voie** - [tovop](https://github.com/tovop)